Skip to content

 Short answers, pulled from the story.

-Why did the original Charlotte Hornets move to New Orleans in 2002?
+Why did the Charlotte Hornets move to New Orleans?

-When was the Bobcats name officially changed back to the Charlotte Hornets?
+Why did the Charlotte Bobcats change their name back to the Hornets?